AndresPrez/nestjs-server-typeorm/README.md

 # Application Server

-Installing the application node modules:
+### Installing the application node modules:

 `$> yarn`

-Running server locally with docker-compose (recommended):
+### Running server locally with docker-compose (recommended):

 `$> yarn dc:dev`

+This should leave your NestJs application running in `localhost:3000` with dark mode swagger docs at `localhost:3000/docs`